 Things to avoid during high pollen season:

-To help fight the unwelcome signs of hay fever, it can help to come prepared with an effective and fast acting treatment such as the Nasonex intranasal treatment spray or Neoclarityn tablets.
-These types of medicines can offer relief when you need it most, and can help to clear the airways during those trickier days.
+To help combat the unwelcome signs of hay fever, it is helpful to come prepared with an effective and fast-acting treatment, such as the Nasonex intranasal treatment spray or Neoclarityn tablets.
+These types of medicines can offer relief when you need it most and help clear the airways during those more challenging days.

-For itching and watery eyes (allergic conjunctivitis) brought on from hay fever, there are eye drops available from pharmacies such as Murine Hayfever Relief and Optrex Hayfever Relief.
-These eye drops can reduce irritation, redness and tearing up which are commonly associated with hay fever.
+For itching and watery eyes (allergic conjunctivitis) caused by hay fever, eye drops are available from pharmacies, such as Murine Hayfever Relief and Optrex Hayfever Relief.
+These eye drops can help reduce irritation, redness, and tearing, which are commonly associated with hay fever.